LAtimes2/FTC_Multi_VisionPortal/README.md

 # FTC_Multi_VisionPortal
- Example of an FTC VisionPortal with 2 VisionProcessors.
+ Example of a FIRST FTC VisionPortal with 2 VisionProcessors.

 ColorVisionProcessor is a VisionProcessor that can detect colors in 3 regions on the screen.